-The costs of the UK Secretariat and remuneration for three of the Commissioners are funded by the UK Government.
-The costs of the Irish Secretariat and remuneration for one Commissioner are funded by the Irish Government.
+The costs of the UK Secretariat and remuneration for Commissioners McBurney, McWilliams and Reiss are funded by the UK Government.
+The costs of the Irish Secretariat and remuneration for Commissioner O'Connor are funded by the Irish Government.
 These accounts relate to expenditure incurred by the UK Secretariat and payments to three Commissioners.

-The UK Secretariat had three staff in post over the year; all are seconded from the civil service.
+The UK Secretariat had three staff in post over the year; all were seconded from the civil service.
 The Commission also made use of services provided by external professionals including media services, researchers, and auditors.